 The Open Source 3D Printed Prosthetics Community for Everyone

 e-NABLE is perhaps one of the most prominent communities today when it comes to implementing the concept of 3D printed prosthetics.
 The movement started as a one-time project in 2011 by cosplay enthusiast Ivan Owen.
 But it eventually became an official community after 2013, when designs for the first 3D printed mechanical hand was freely shared around the world.

 Today, e-NABLE offers a free online tool named “Handomatic”, which is used as an initial fitting program requiring the individual recipient’s physical stats.
 After the tool completes the measurement, a custom design would then be recommended (generated), which can be downloaded for free by the user.

 Of course, owning a commercial 3D printer is required before you can use the downloaded 3D data.
-But compared to ordering prosthetics the traditional way, this is still several thousands times cheaper.
-It is also faster, since the materials are produced locally.
+But compared to ordering prosthetics the traditional way, this is still several thousand times cheaper.
+It is also faster since the materials are produced locally.
 Components are also easy to replace, as they could simply be printed again as required.

 The Risk of Exclusivity as a Feature

 3D printing in healthcare has made huge strides in recent years, and we have seen an increase in use cases and applications.
 However, there is still a long way to go before the healthcare ecosystem fully embraces 3D printing.

 Aside from current technological limitations, one very significant obstacle for 3D printing in healthcare is its implementation.
 Availability has always been touted as one of the most important innovations in 3D printing.

 But as techniques become more advanced and applications become more complex, cost steadily becomes an issue.
 If one can 3D print their organs freely several decades in the future, would it be ethical to keep it exclusive only to those who can afford the procedure?